-Facebook isn't always the first place business owner's think of when it comes to online reviews, but Facebook reviews are becoming increasingly important.
+Facebook isn't always the first place business owners think of when it comes to online reviews, but Facebook reviews are becoming increasingly important.
+Here we discuss how to get Facebook reviews and how important they are.

 Everyone from grade schoolers to great grandparents uses Facebook, so if your business doesn't have a presence there, you're leaving money on the table.